-The aims of the conference include providing a platform for STARS researchers to showcase their research, both to their peers and the wider community, including stakeholders and policy makers.
-Researchers will have the opportunity to reflect upon how their work fits into the wider soil science picture and beyond.
-It will provide an opportunity for strengthening of existing ties, and for building new ones.
-The conference will include Keynote speeches, from eminent soil scientists, oral and poster presentations along with workshops and structured opportunities to network and build new links and collaborations.
+The STARS 2019 conference took place in January.
+The aims of the conference included providing a platform for STARS researchers to showcase their research, both to their peers and the wider community, including stakeholders and policy makers.
+Researchers had the opportunity to reflect upon how their work fits into the wider soil science picture and beyond.
+It provided an opportunity for strengthening of existing ties, and for building new ones.
+The conference included Keynote speeches, from eminent soil scientists, oral and poster presentations along with workshops and structured opportunities to network and build new links and collaborations.

-This is an exciting time for the STARS CDT, a unique opportunity to bring together all its PhD students and supervisors to celebrate the diversity and depth of soil science research in the UK today.
-We will meet in the Low Wood Bay Hotel on the banks of Windermere.
+This exciting time for the STARS CDT, was a unique opportunity to bring together all its PhD students and supervisors to celebrate the diversity and depth of soil science research in the UK.
+We met in the Low Wood Bay Hotel on the banks of Windermere.

-The conference will be structured around the four STARS themes:
+The conference was structured around the four STARS themes:

 · Understanding the soil root interface

 · Soils & the delivery of ecosystem services